saladpalad/wave/docs/persistent_gemm_tutorial.rst

 XCD Swizzling (LLC/MALL Cache)
 ------------------------------

-The AMD MI300 series features a chiplet architecture with multiple XCDs (Accelerated Compute Dies), each with its own Last Level Cache (LLC), also known as the MALL (Memory Attached Last Level) cache.
+The AMD MI300 series features a chiplet architecture with multiple XCDs (Accelerated Compute Dies), and the Last Level Cache (LLC), also known as the MALL (Memory Attached Last Level) cache.

 By default, the hardware assigns workgroups to XCDs in a round-robin fashion: